Andrettin/Wyrmsun/readme.txt

 * Buildings
 - The Dwarven and Teuton Dock buildings are now buildable in RTS mode.
-- Dwarven buildings now have 20% fire resistance, to represent their heavier use of stone and lesser use of wood in construction making their structures less flamable.
+- Dwarven buildings now have 20% fire resistance, to represent their heavier use of stone and lesser use of wood in construction (making their structures less flamable).

 * Items
 - Added "of Slaughter" magic suffix for weapons (+3 damage).